ivanf-nz/homelab/README.md

 [Nginx](https://nginx.org/) is used as a reverse proxy, also running as a container:

-- Routes friendly domain names (like `proxmox.local`) to their proper internal services
+- Routes friendly domain names (like `proxmox.local`) to their proper internal services + their associated port, as Pi-hole is unable to route to a ip + port
-- Exposes internal services (like :8006) through clean HTTPS URLs, removing the need to remember ports
+- Exposes internal services (like :8006) through clean HTTPS URLs, removing the need to remember ports (as mentioned above)
 - DNS for each local domain is resolved by Pi-hole, then routed internally via Nginx

 ---